when are the clocks adjusted? Time change in autumn 2021 is pending

 According to our GIGA survey, around 80 percentthat the time change is rather pointless, unnecessary or even stressful for your health.
 Only 20% see advantages in the changeover.
 Many complain of restlessness and sleep problems, and are even irritable after the time change.
 At Statista, too, there is a similar picture of the (in) sense of the time change.
 What do you think about that?

 The ZDF Politbarometer asked the following question in a survey: “If the time change is abolished, would you like daylight saving time all year round or winter time all year round?”
-The answers show that the majority of those questioned are in favor of permanently maintaining daylight saving time – should the time change be abolished will.
+The answers show that the majority of those questioned are in favor of the permanent maintenance of summer time – should the time change be abolished will.

 Time change: what’s that good for?

 The colloquial “winter time” is actually the “normal time”.
 In March the clock will be switched to Central European Summer Time in order to save energy costs.
 Nowadays the time change is criticized in many places as unnecessary.
-The aim when the time change was introduced was to make better use of the bright daylight in order to save energy costs and resources for the generation of artificial light.
+When the time change was introduced, the aim was to make better use of bright daylight in order to save energy costs and resources for generating artificial light.
 In addition, you can sleep better in the additional hour in the dark.
 The reasons for the time change were in particular the 1973 and 1979/1980 oil crises.

 EU: Time change should (actually) be abolished